ososkp/NPS/README.md

 V2.1
 Removed "Refresh Parks List" button.
 There is a dataset error in the NPS API that is causing me to be unable to pull data after entry number 382.
 Before, I could pull up to 498 without error.
 Rather than shrink the data when a user hits refresh and overwrites the .json file, I'm just getting rid of the button until the issue is fixed.
 Note: I've tried contacting the NPS dev team about this with no luck.

+V2.2
+Removed ability to navigate to the 'About' page from the navbar.
+Need to figure out how to fix the styling issues that have suddenly popped up.